spicetify/docs/docs/advanced-usage/installation.md

 sudo chmod a+wr /opt/spotify/Apps -R
 ```

+#### Spotify installed via `spotify-launcher` package (Arch Linux)

-If spotify is installed through the `spotify-launcher` package in the AUR then spotify won't install to `/opt/spotify` and is instead in this folder: `~/.local/share/spotify-launcher/install/usr/share/spotify/`
+If Spotify is installed through the `spotify-launcher` package, then Spotify won't install to `/opt/spotify` and is instead in this folder: `~/.local/share/spotify-launcher/install/usr/share/spotify/`

-This directory will need to be added to the `spotify-path` section of the config <!--I Don't think the write permission commands are needed with the home directory-->
+This directory will need to be added to the `spotify-path` section of the config (and you won't need to change any permissions like the AUR method).

 **Note:** Your Spotify client location might be different.